AtlassianPS/JiraPS/README.md

 If you're using PowerShell 3 or 4, you can download this module from the Download Zip button on the right.
 You'll need to extract the PSJira folder to your $PSModulePath.
 Normally, this is at C:\Users\<username>Documents\WindowsPowerShell\Modules.

-You can also always feel free to clone the module directly in Git.
+You can look at the releases here on GitHub for "stable" versions, but PSGallery will always have the latest (tested) version of the module, so it is the easiest way to stay up to date.

 ## Getting Started